JnyJny/busylight/docs/devices/thingm.md

 ## ThingM blink(1)

-ThingM is a California company thagt describes themselves as a "device studio" and offer many different LED based devices; the consumer oriented blink(1) product line and for prototyping and hacking they offer the BlinkM line of products.
+[ThingM][0] is a California company that describes themselves as a "device studio" and offer many different LED based devices; the consumer oriented blink(1) product line and for prototyping and hacking they offer the BlinkM line of products.
 I developed with the blink(1) mk3